damalialutfiani/Quizz-on-codecademy/Learn Python 3-Lesson5 Functions.md

 		report()

--	One String is printed: “The current time is 3pm”
+	a.
+One String is printed: “The current time is 3pm”

--	**Two Strings are printed: “The current time is 3pm” and “The mood is good”**
+	b.	**Two Strings are printed: “The current time is 3pm” and “The mood is good”**

--	Three Strings are printed: “Beginning of report”, “The current time is 3pm”, “The mood is good”
+	c.
+Three Strings are printed: “Beginning of report”, “The current time is 3pm”, “The mood is good”

--	Two Strings are printed: “The current time is ” and “The mood is ”
+	d.
+Two Strings are printed: “The current time is ” and “The mood is ”